m3579/IDE-For-The-Visually-Impaired/AppView/README.md

 ﻿KeyboardCode
 =========================================

-AppLogicUnitTests
+AppView
 ------------------------------

-This project contains unit tests for the AppLogic project, the Model of the Model-View-Controller pattern implemented in KeyboardCode.
+This project contains the view, the user interface that the user interacts with, of Keyboard Code.

-Most tests are done through the command line.
+EntryPoint.cs is the entry point into the application; it is where code execution is started.

-The TestView class is used as a "dummy" view to do tests with instead of having the actual view.
+Most of the code executed in the KeyboardCode source code (not necessarily in the GTK# source code, though) can be traced back to having been caused by a method call in the entry point, EntryPoint.cs

-The Start class is the entry point into this project (it contains the Main method).
+// TODO: add descriptions about class structure

 Model-View-Controller Implementation in the Source Code